 Some operators, who may be simply uninformed, may state things like....
 "It has all kinds of power and I should be able to leave it in high!"
 Although that may sound logical, it is simply not so.
 This is not a hydrostatic or oil pressure automatic, nor is it a wet clutch type of CVT.
 This is, like some other brands, a system that engages the belt each time the vehicle is required to move.
-With this type of system, it is important to understand the way the system functions, so you can maximize FUN and avoid belt problems.
+With this type of system, it is important to understand the system functions.